netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 # Ziti Router Auto Enroll

-This Python script automates the process of enrolling and configuring a Ziti edge router.
+This Python script automates the process of enrolling and configuring an OpenZiti router.
 The script takes care of generating the configuration file, downloading binaries, handling the enrollment process, and setting up DNS settings.

 ## Requirements